 - (1) Turn ON the Controller.
 Stop motor excitation.
-(MOTOR OFF) - (2) Move the arm to a position where Joint #3 can be moved in full stroke. - (3) Move the shaft to its lower limit manually while pressing the brake release button switch. - (4) Loosen the clamp band under the bellows, and then lift the bellows.
+(MOTOR OFF) - (2) Move the arm to a position where Joint #3 can be moved in full stroke. - (3) Move the shaft to its lower limit manually while pushing the Joint #3 brake release button. - (4) Loosen the clamp band under the bellows, and then lift the bellows.

-- (5) Move the shaft to its upper limit manually while pressing the brake release button switch. - (6) Wipe off the old grease from the upper part of the shaft, and then apply new grease to it.
+- (5) Move the shaft to its upper limit manually while pushing the Joint #3 brake release button. - (6) Wipe off the old grease from the upper part of the shaft, and then apply new grease to it.

 Directly fill the grooves on the shaft inside the bellows with grease by hand.
 Wipe off excess grease from the shaft.